anuj0809/100-Days-of-ML-Codes/README.md

 - Improved efficiency to 97.869% and completed the mini-project.
 - Started the lesson on Support Vector Machines.
 - Completed Week 1 of Mathematics for [Machine Learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning), a course from Imperial College London on Coursera.

+### Day 4 (03-07-2021) : SVM and Decision Trees
+- Completed the SVM mini-project with 99.08% accuracy using an `rbf` kernel
+- Started the lesson on Decision Trees